JDLanctot/dotfiles/README.md

     ```

 ### Python and Anaconda Environments
-14. Install anaconda on Ubuntu
+14. Install anaconda on WSL.
+Kauffmanes describes this process well (here)[https://gist.github.com/kauffmanes/5e74916617f9993bc3479f401dfec7da].
 15. Pull from a git repo to get a code base for a Python project and `cd` into it.
 I don't have any public Python GitRepos at the moment, so you'll want probably want to make a directory, `cd` into it and have a file called `environment.devenv.yml` inside it that looks something like these two yaml examples (This will install of the packages listed in the yaml and the packages that they depend on.
 This yaml probably has things you don't need like Pytorch, TorchGeometric, tensorboard, cudatoolkit, etc):
     ```yaml
     name: assignments